- PDF for offline use

 This article introduces the concept of Android resources in Xamarin.Android and will document how to use them.
 It covers how to use resources in your Android application to support application localization, and multiple devices including varying screen sizes and densities.

 An Android application is seldom just source code.
-There are often many other files that make up an application: video, images, and audio files just to name a few.
+There are often many other files that make up an application: video, images, fonts, and audio files just to name a few.
 Collectively, these non-source code files are referred to as resources and are compiled (along with the source code) during the build process and packaged as an APK for distribution and installation onto devices:

 Resources offer several advantages to an Android application: